Nycto/Elephantstarballoon.com/content/post/ahgrid.md

 There are certainly some improvements and extensions that can be made to this implementation.
 For example, being able to remove objects or update them in place.
 Supporting 3D objects, too.
-Those are all fairly trivial changes, though.
+Those should be fairly straight forward.

 I've been using this for Game development, where I need to quickly and dynamically index a large number of game entities -- it has worked well so far!